ro-huang/regression-analysis-final/README.md

 # Final project for Regression Analysis
 Final Project for STAT210 Regression Analysis.
-See project background [here](https://www2.stat.duke.edu/courses/Spring23/sta210.001/slides/individual.html).
-Submitted by professor recommendation to [USPROC Competition](https://www.causeweb.org/usproc/).
+Won 3rd Prize in the [USPROC](https://www.causeweb.org/usproc/) June 2023 Intermediate Statistics Class Project competition.
+The competition was sponsored by the American Statistical Association (ASA) and the Consortium for Advancement of Undergraduate Statistics Education (CAUSE).
+See project background [here].(https://www2.stat.duke.edu/courses/Spring23/sta210.001/slides/individual.html)

 # Codebook
 The following are some key variables included in our analysis: